-This sheet is about using valproic acid in pregnancy and while breastfeeding.
-This information is based on available published literature.
+This sheet is about exposure to valproic acid in pregnancy and while breastfeeding.
+This information is based on published research studies.
 It should not take the place of medical care and advice from your healthcare provider.

 What is valproic acid?